ctb/titus-blog/src/2014-how-good-is-megahit.rst

 cutoff).
 Misassemblies grow significantly at low coverage, but you're still only at 2% in misassembled contigs.

-In comparison to SPAdes at low coverage, the results are pretty good, also.
+In comparison to SPAdes at low coverage, the results are ok also.
 SPAdes performs better in every category, which I would expect -- it's a great assembler! - but MEGAHIT performs well enough to be usable.
 MEGAHIT is also much, much faster - seconds vs minutes.